 All disciples of Jesus are called to grow in maturity and share in the ministry and mission of the Jesus' body, the church.
 The sacramental rite of Confirmation allows those who were baptised at a young age to publicly affirm and embrace the vows of their baptism for themselves and receive prayer through the ministry of the Bishop.
-Confirmation preparation is scheduled in coordination with the visit of the Bishop.

 In Joy and in Sorrow

 The love and commitment between a husband and wife is meant to remind them and those who know them of the great love of Jesus for His church.
 Men and women seeking to be married in the church have a high and holy calling as they prepare to take their vows.
 Couples should contact a clergy person well in advance of their desired wedding date so that prayerful preparation can occur.

 On their wedding day, the bride and groom hear the gathered people pledge to do all they can to uphold the couple in the vows they are making.
 The health and thriving of marriages is important to us because it is important to God.
 When marriages face the inevitable hard times, we offer pastoral support and encouragement.
 For couples facing challenges in their relationship or families, you may contact any member of the pastoral staff.